-The bottom line is that while from a sociology perspective cooperatives have a lot of academic and conceptual appeal from donors, and those development workers assisting them can take great pleasure in their work with smallholder based farmer organizations.
-However, from a business perspective which is the perspective most smallholders will be most concerned with, if cooperatives are not economically competitive with competing private traders providing similar services, they cannot be sustained beyond external donor facilitation.
-When this happens members will abandon them and revert to obtaining their services from the private trader, the default providers.
-In reviewing the business model of the cooperative system with a little effort is is possible to quickly list up to 14 Point of Concern where the cooperative model as used in development projects will lose the envisioned competitive advantage to the competing often vilified private traders.
+The bottom line is that while, from a sociology perspective, producer organizations have a lot of academic and conceptual appeal from donors, and those development workers assisting them can take great pleasure in their work with smallholder-based producer organizations.
+However, from a business perspective, which is the perspective most smallholders will be mainly concerned with, if producer organizations are not economically competitive with competing private traders providing similar services, they cannot be sustained beyond external donor facilitation.
+When this happens, members will abandon them and revert to obtaining their services from the private traders as the default providers.
+In reviewing the business model of the cooperative system with a little effort it is possible to quickly list up to 14 Point of Concern where the producer organizations model, as used in development projects, will lose the envisioned competitive advantage to the competing often vilified private traders.
 This should be sufficient to offset any negotiated advantage for group bulking of inputs or produce.
-When this happens the development cooperatives will become mostly a source for publicity of donors’ good intentions while providing little, if any, sustainable development.
+When this happens the development producer organizations will become mostly a source for publicity of donors’ good intentions while providing little, if any, sustainable development.
 However, by this time the donor representatives will have left, happily promoting their accomplishments but fully unaware of how quickly their efforts collapsed once they left.

-Those deriving pleasure from working with smallholders through cooperatives must consider if the enjoyment they are experiencing is because of the farmers’ organization or simply from assisting smallholders.
+Those deriving pleasure from working with smallholders through producer organizations must consider if the enjoyment they are experiencing is because of the producer organizations or simply from assisting smallholders.
 If the latter, could they have an equally enjoyable experience, if not more enjoyable, working directly with smallholders and avoid the frustration of cooperatives and goods diverted to the competing private traders.
 This could include enhancing the operational resources available to smallholder to more expediently manage their lands with access to Private Contract Mechanization, or other means to Reduce the Drudgery of smallholder farm life.

-Unfortunately, the emphasis on cooperatives and farmer organizations as the only business model for funneling assistance to smallholder has been severely caught up in the Development Hierarchy that stipulates working with cooperatives in the RFP and virtually mandates more promotional than objective reporting to assure continued funding and institutionalizes cooperatives into the Development Process well beyond their overall effectiveness in assisting with the poverty alleviation of smallholders.
+Unfortunately, the emphasis on cooperatives and producer organizations as the only business model for funneling assistance to smallholder has been severely caught up in the Development Hierarchy that stipulates working with cooperatives in the RFP and virtually mandates more promotional, appeasement orientated than objective reporting to assure continued funding and institutionalizes cooperatives into the Development Process well beyond their overall effectiveness in assisting with the poverty alleviation of smallholders and potential for pushing the beneficiaries deeper into poverty.
 Some of this can be through some Deceptive Bordering on Dishonest reporting.
-Such reporting will accurately discuss the limited contributions the programs have made while overlooking such items:
+Such reporting will accurately discuss the limited positive contributions the programs have made while overlooking such items:

-- as the percent of the overall beneficiary pool that are actively participating,
+- the percent overall beneficiary pool that are actively participating,

 - the percent of produce being side sold to the competing private traders,